Waganda/alx-system_engineering-devops-1/0x00-shell_basics/README.md

 Betty in my first directory.
 Delete the file betty.
 Delete the directory my_first_directory.
 A script that changes the working directory to the previous one.
+A script that lists all files in the current directory and the parent of the working directory and the /boot directory in long format.